JLZ22/Rugby-Simulation/README.md

 - Simulates a rugby drill in which players are in 2+ lines and pass the ball to one of the adjacent lines before switching
-- Shows players moving between lines

-TODO
-- highlights individuals who are only moving between two lines instead of traveling through every line
-- Suggests optimal number of lines and players per line based on the total player count
+- perform brute force to see if the current number of players and lines will lead to a player being stuck oscillating between two lines